 Consultants, for instance, often set up information sites in order to demonstrate the depth of their knowledge in their specialist area.
-Prospective customers may use it as a regular reference for many months – or even years – before contacting the consultant and using their paid services, but consultants with high quality information are rarely poor.
+Prospective customers may use it as a regular reference for many months – or even years – before contacting the consultant and using their paid services, but consultants with high-quality information are rarely poor.

-An e-commerce site is a retail point on the internet where customers can buy product directly from your business.
+An e-commerce site is a retail point on the internet where customers can buy a product directly from your business.